 Planning for the succession of a family-owned business takes organization and communication, as this process requires the vital exchange of leadership duties.
-Since the COVID-19 pandemic and subsequent uncertainty, family businesses have seen how quickly circumstances can change regarding employment, the economy, and business operations.
+Uncertainty has shown family businesses how quickly circumstances can change regarding employment, the economy, and business operations.
 To stay on track for family business transition planning, the best thing families can do is to have a succession process.

-There is a multitude of factors that constitute the succession planning process.
+The succession planning process involves many factors.
 To address these factors and work through complications, it is important to understand the benefits, challenges, and principles of succession planning.

 Benefits

-One of the key benefits of the succession process is that it preserves the family legacy.
-Planning ahead means that all of the factors of running a business — finances, employment, and marketing — will be clearly defined for future generations.
-Part of this organization also means that the roles different family members will assume are clear to avoid confusion or conflict.
+One key benefit of the succession process is that it preserves the family legacy.
+Planning ahead means that all of the factors of running a business—finances, employment, and marketing—will be clearly defined for future generations.
+Part of this organization also means clarifying the roles different family members will assume to avoid confusion or conflict.

-Another benefit of succession planning is that children and grandchildren will have time to learn about what it takes to run the business.
-This planning period allots for training and the opportunity to work through challenges with guidance from the senior generation.
+Another benefit of succession planning is that children and grandchildren have time to learn about common challenges to running the business.
+This planning period allots time for training and working through challenges with guidance from the senior generation.
 This also allows younger generations to explore their future role and ask questions or make changes.

 Challenges

-Many family businesses employ workers outside of the family, which is a key challenge for family business transition planning.
-Employees who have been in the business for decades may feel alarmed at the change in leadership or may feel overlooked because they are outside of the family.
+Many family businesses employ workers outside of the family, which is a key challenge for family business succession planning.
+Employees who have been in the business for decades may feel alarmed at the change in leadership or may feel overlooked.
 Senior generations should address this challenge by fostering quality relationships with all employees that show them they are valued.
-Transparency is also essential, as this communicates to employees that they are not left in the dark during a transition process.
-If they know the general succession plan, they are less likely to feel shocked or disarmed when next-generation family members step up.
+Transparency is also essential, as employees are less likely to feel shocked if they understand the leadership succession plan.

 Another challenge within long-term succession planning is deciding which family members will assume which roles.
 This can be an emotional process if surprises or conflicts arise within the succession plan.
 Open communication is essential, as this will include all key family members of the next generation in the planning process.